SAP-archive/teched2020-DEV164/exercises/ex3/README.md

 ## Exercise 3.3 - Add a GridList

-After the configuring the data service its time to enrich your `Sensors.view.xml` with some fancy UI5 controls.
+After configuring the data service, it's now time to enrich your `Sensors.view.xml` with some fancy UI5 controls!

 1. Open the `Sensors.view.xml` located under `SensorManager/webapp/view`.

-2. Add `sap.f` and `sap.ui.layout.cssgrid` to the xml namespace declarations to make sure that the required resources are available in the view.
+2. Add `sap.f` and `sap.ui.layout.cssgrid` to the xml namespace declarations to make sure that the required resources are available in your view.

 ***SensorManager/webapp/view/Sensors.view.xml***